 Preview a post

-As you create or edit a post, the composer displays a preview for each social account you've selected.
-As you add to your post, each preview displays updates in real time so you can see what your audience will see.
+When you create or edit a post, Composer displays a preview of it for each social account you’ve selected.
+As you work, the preview updates in real-time so you can see what your audiences will see.

 Previews are as accurate as possible, but some elements are only finalized by the social network when the post is published.
 This can result in minor differences between the preview and final post.

 Link previews, for example, generate automatically, but each social network pulls link preview information differently from the link’s website.
 This means that the resulting link preview for a given link may not be the same on each social network.
-See Work with links to understand link preview results on each social network.
+Understand link preview results on each social network.

 Images can also publish with different results depending on the social network.
-For detailed information, see Image file requirements.
+For more details, see Image file requirements.

 Maximum file size (5MB, and 3MB for Twitter), and aspect ratio for Instagram (between 1.91:1 and 4:5) are the only requirements for image files.
 Besides these, social networks accommodate image uploads in a wide range of dimensions and resolutions.
 This is because each social network applies its own optimization algorithms to images.

 Images are optimized to look their best on each platform.
 Social networks make adjustments to best support the following:

 Social networks are always testing new optimization methods, including image resizing, reformatting, scaling, and cropping.
 Because of this automatic image optimization, we recommend that you not place any overlaid text near the edges of your images.

 See Work with images to learn more about editing images.